ftnt-dspille/xperts2023-fortisoar/content/08_Chap_BuildMod/01-page.md

 ---

 ![user_complete_icon](check_box.svg)
-Download FortiSOAR-SE_Training2023-PolicyModule.zip, the workshop’s custom module for policy management, {{% button href="https://fortinet.egnyte.com/dl/1xEtUxzzNB/FortiSOAR-SE_Training2023-PolicyModule.zip_" %}}Here{{% /button %}} .
+Download FortiSOAR-SE_Training2023-PolicyModule.zip, the workshop’s custom module for policy management, {{% button href="https://fortinet.egnyte.com/dl/5iEvGTe76o/FortiSOAR-SE_Training2023-PolicyModule.zip_" %}}Here{{% /button %}} .
 This is a solution that we can import into your FortiSOAR instance to handle our policy management use case.
+Password: `p9iFpVjg`
 ---

 1. Navigate to System Settings (Gear Icon at the top right). ![System Settings Icon](topright.png)